-The Ice Castles in Edmonton’s Hawrelak Park are back for the 2017/2018 season!
+The Ice Castles in Edmonton’s Hawrelak Park will not return for the 2022 season. 🙁

 Last winter I packed up the kids and we headed up to Edmonton to visit the Ice Castles with my parents, and what an experience it was!
 If you have the chance to visit, you should…just for the photo ops alone!
 We spent a few hours there exploring the structures, taking pictures, the kids went sledding down the ice slide, we sipped hot chocolate…it was a great time!